-SDA, CAE and OMA staff are available to help you plan, implement and facilitate a retreat for your club or organization.
+Community Development staff are available to help you plan, implement and facilitate a retreat for your club or organization.
 Retreats are beneficial to the development and success of your club.
 Common reasons for requesting a special retreat are the need to re-build the club’s mission, philosophy, constitution, and focus, and to address and resolve extensive internal challenges or conflicts.
 Contact your adviser for more information.

 The Office of Student Engagement is offering sessions for club officers and members to learn strategies to improve their organizations.
 These sessions are interactive, fun, free of charge, and open to all student group members.
 Currently, the following sessions are scheduled.
 Please see below for more information, and for registration links.